open-ch/pyrene/FAQ.md

 ```
 That action is automatically triggered upon a Pyrene release.

-You can also manually trigger a Kitchensink deployment manually in GitHub website, under Actions, Workflows, select `Kitchensink`.
+You can also manually trigger a Kitchensink deployment in GitHub website, under Actions, Workflows, select `Kitchensink`.

 ----